 - Continue doing it for a few times in every single sitting.

 - Repeat the process 2 times in a day until you get complete relief from runny nose.

 - For extra relief, you can add a pinch of baking soda to balance the pH levels.

-Steam is a versatile remedy that can be used to treat nasal problems.
+Steam is the best runny nose remedy that can be used to treat different nasal problems.
 It helps to clear out excess mucus which causes runny nose and sneezing, along with irritation.

 - Add few drops of eucalyptus oil or menthol oil into a bowl of hot water.